Introducing Our Rant Against PENN Entertainment Inc.

 PENN Entertainment Inc. (NASDAQ: PENN) Ownership Details

-The securities firm Blackrock Inc. holds 15.47 million shares of PENN, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 9.98%, and the holding percentage of shares is valued at 467.93 million.
+The securities firm Vanguard Group, Inc. (The) holds 17.8 million shares of PENN, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 11.23%, and the holding percentage of shares is valued at 541.54 million.

 An overview of PENN Entertainment Inc.’s technicals